bbauska/W3Cx-2of5/README.md

 to process unfamiliar characters entered in forms by users, URLs generated by scripts, etc.

-<b>You should always use the Unicode character encoding UTF-8 for your
-Web pages**, and avoid 'legacy' encodings such as ASCII, Windows-1252 and ISO-8859-6 mentioned above.
+**You should always use the Unicode character encoding UTF-8 for your Web pages**, and avoid 'legacy' encodings such as ASCII, Windows-1252 and ISO-8859-6 mentioned above.
 Do not use the UTF-16 Unicode encoding either.

-It is important to note that it is not enough to simply declare your encoding at the top of the web page. <b>You have to ensure that your editor saves the file in UTF-8</b> also.
+It is important to note that it is not enough to simply declare your encoding at the top of the web page. **You have to ensure that your editor saves the file in UTF-8** also.
 Most editors will do that these days, but you should check.

 Read an [Introduction to character sets and encodings